Particular/NServiceBus.SqlServer/README.md

 ## How to run tests

-Tests expect a Sql Server instance (default: `.\SqlExpress`) to be available, and by default use the following connection string: `Data Source=.\SQLEXPRESS;Initial Catalog=nservicebus;Integrated Security=True`.
-It is possible to configure a different connection string by setting it as the value of the `SqlServerTransportConnectionString` environment variable.
+The tests expect a SQL Server instance to be available.

+All tests use the default connection string `Data Source=.\SQLEXPRESS;Initial Catalog=nservicebus;Integrated Security=True`.
+This can be changed by setting the `SqlServerTransportConnectionString` environment variable.
 The initial catalog, `nservicebus`, is hardcoded in some tests and cannot be changed.

 ### Requirements